paper-engineer/laser-gallery/docs/_pages/instructions.md

 ensure all the laser kit is plugged up and connected in: air assist pump especially, make sure air assist is turned up to max. make sure vent fan is running! that's a separate fan, doesn't go with the laser.

+check the machine is clean and tray has been cleared

 ## cut and engrave

 note: as it currently stands, the laser built-in camera exists but isn't entirely 1:1 with the workspace.
 I just figure good enough is good enough, use the map and my placement jigs instead. camera to be calibrated later.